BeaconCMS/beacon/guides/deployment/fly.md

 ## Dockerfile

-Aplications on Fly run on containers, let's generate a Dockerfile and other supporting files, and then make a couple of changes:
+Aplications on Fly run on containers, let's generate a Dockerfile and then make a couple of changes on that file:

 Run: